Tom Landry: Coaching career

-For the 1954 football season, Landry became the defensive coordinator for the Giants, opposite Vince Lombardi, who was the offensive coordinator.
+For the 1954 football season, Landry became the defensive coordinator of the Giants, opposite Vince Lombardi, who was the offensive coordinator.
 Landry stayed on as a full-time defensive coordinator after his retirement, and led one of the best defensive units in the league from 1956 to 1959.
 The two coaches created a fanatical loyalty on a team that they coached to three appearances in the NFL championship game in four years.
 The Giants beat the Paddy Driscoll-led Chicago Bears 47–7 in 1956, but lost to the Baltimore Colts in 1958 and 1959.

 In 1960, he became the first head coach of the Dallas Cowboys, a position he held for 29 seasons (1960–88).
 The Cowboys started with difficulties, recording an 0–11–1 record during their first season, with five or fewer wins in each of their next four.
 Despite this early futility, in 1964, Landry was given a 10-year extension by owner Clint Murchison Jr. It would prove to be a wise move, as Landry's hard work and determination paid off, and the Cowboys improved to a 7–7 record in 1965.
 In 1966, they surprised the NFL by posting 10 wins and making it all the way to the NFL Championship game.
 Dallas lost the game to Lombardi's Green Bay Packers, but this season was but a modest display of what lay ahead.

 The Great Innovator

 Landry developed the now-popular "4–3 defense" while serving as Giants defensive coordinator.
 It was called "4–3" because it featured four down linemen (two ends and two defensive tackles on either side of the offensive center) and three linebackers – middle, left, and right.
 The innovation was the middle linebacker.
-Previously, a lineman was placed over the center.
-But Landry had this person stand up and move back two yards.
+Previously, a lineman was placed directly over the center.
+Landry had this person stand up and move back two yards.
 The Giants' middle linebacker was the legendary Sam Huff.